jordantroberts/CV/README.md

 - Snowboarding - I love the adrenaline rush and the serenity of being in the mountains.
 - Travel - growing up in a half-Japanese household has encouraged me to experience as many cultures and as much of the world as I can.
 - Reading - to escape life's banalities.
 - Writing - to indulge my creative side and share my experiences.
-I have really enjoyed blogging about my journey into the tech world.
+I have really enjoyed <a href="http://www.codingfoodie.co.uk">blogging</a> about my journey into the tech world.
 - Food - to experience the world through different flavours.
 - Running - to debug my mind.
 - Technology - of course :)